MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 1. Install [Microsoft ODBC Driver](/sql/connect/odbc/windows/release-notes-odbc-sql-server-windows) (x64) on all management servers and the web console server.
 1. Install the [Required SQL Server update](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server) that supports TLS 1.2.
 1. Install a minimum of Update Rollup 4 for SCOM 2016 on all components.
-1. Ensure your servers have a minimum .NET 4.6 installed as compatible with your OS: [.NET Framework versions and dependencies](/dotnet/framework/migration-guide/versions-and-dependencies)
+1. Ensure your servers have a minimum .NET Framework 4.6 installed as compatible with your OS: [.NET Framework versions and dependencies](/dotnet/framework/migration-guide/versions-and-dependencies)

-    1. Do not install .NET 4.8, as there have been known issues with SCOM 2016 incompatibilities.
+   1. Do not install .NET Framework 4.8, as there have been known issues with SCOM 2016 incompatibilities.

 1. Configure Windows to only use TLS 1.2.
-1. Configure .NET to utilize TLS 1.2 by default.
+1. Configure .NET Framework to utilize higher levels of cryptography by default.

 1. Configure Audit Collection Services if installed.

 ::: moniker-end